astropy/photutils/docs/user_guide/psf.rst

 Source grouping is an optional feature.
 To turn it on, create a `~photutils.psf.SourceGrouper` instance and input it via the ``grouper`` keyword.
-Here we'll group stars that are within 20 pixels of each other::
+Here we'll group sources that are within 20 pixels of each other::

     >>> from photutils.psf import SourceGrouper